nrwl/nx/docs/shared/migration/lerna-and-nx.md

 While Lerna is good at managing dependencies and publishing, it can quickly become painful to scale Lerna based monorepos, simply because Lerna is slow.
 That's where Nx shines and where it can really speed up your monorepo.

-If you are about to setup a new monorepo from scratch, you can directly [go with Nx](/getting-started/nx-setup).
+If you are about to set up a new monorepo from scratch, you can directly [go with Nx](/getting-started/nx-setup).
 If you have an existing Lerna monorepo, you can easily integrate the two.

 For a discussion on #2, see [dependency management](#dependency-management) below.
 For a discussion on #3, see [version management](#version-Management--publishing) below.